Krande/code-aster-copy/doc/devguide/low_level.rst

 If ``ASTER_HAVE_xxx`` is defined (use ``#ifdef``, not ``#if ASTER_HAVE_xxx == 1``), the feature *xxx* is available.
-The exception is for ``ASTER_HAVE_PETSC4PY`` because Cython requires that the variable is always defined.

 Include guards to avoid multiple inclusion must be named ``NAME_OF_HEADER_FILE_H_``.
 Example: ``MATERIAL_H_`` for :file:`Material.h`.